jazzcrazed/jazzcrazed.github.io/contents/articles/2014-03-30-migrating-to-wintersmith-part-1.md

 ## What is and why Wintersmith?

-For a long time, I'd been considering migrating to [Middleman](http://www.middlemanapp.com) because I'd been enjoying it so much more often than Jekyll for a variety of projects.
+For a long time, I'd been considering migrating to [Middleman](http://www.middlemanapp.com) because I'd been enjoying it much more often than Jekyll for a variety of projects.

 But then a year passed, during which I've been a full-stack Rails developer (yes, I got a new job...one of those "things" I promise to get to later), and I figured I ought to try something completely new.
 Entre Wintersmith: a fairly mature [Node.js](http://nodejs.org)-based generator that I picked out of several alternatives mostly because it seemed relatively easy for it to accommodate the many customizations I had done in my Jekyll blog.
-It'd be only the second time I've done a project almost entirely in JS (the first having been done within the last month, as well).
 The whole of front-end development had changed around me with JavaScript at its center while I tooled around day after day following [Railscast tutorials](http://railscasts.com), so there was a lot for me to learn -- including using npm, Grunt.js, and Node in general.

 Migrating from Jekyll to Wintersmith was not completely straightforward, thanks to the aforementioned customizations.
 But the basics are a cinch, starting with...